BLAZED-sh/rpc-test/README.md

 ### Command Line Options

+Transport options (one is required):
-- `--socket`: Path to the Ethereum node Unix domain socket (required)
+- `--socket`: Path to the Ethereum node Unix domain socket
+- `--ws`: WebSocket URL of the Ethereum node (ws:// or wss://)
+- `--http`: HTTP JSON-RPC URL of the Ethereum node (http:// or https://)

+Other options:
 - `--format`: Output format - text, markdown, or json (default: text)
 - `--timeout`: Timeout in seconds for the entire test run (default: 180)
 - `--subscriptions`: Run subscription tests which may take longer (default: false)
 - `--output`: Path to write the report (default: stdout)

+Note: WebSocket transport is recommended for subscription tests.

 ### Logging Options